 As the DV-alert workshops and e-Learning streams are Nationally Recognised Training courses, for which, upon successful completion, you will receive a Statement of Attainment in the Unit of Competency CHCDFV001 – Recognise and Respond Appropriately to Domestic and Family Violence, all participants are considered students for the purposes of the training.

-As such, it is a Government requirement that we have a USI on file for all participants before we can issue their Statement of Attainment.
+As such, it is a Government requirement that we have a Unique Student Identifier (USI) on file for all participants before we can issue their Statement of Attainment.